Café+co: Company

 Since the foundation of the “Delikomat GmbH” in 1972 the corporate group has targeted the Austrian market.
 The foundation was followed by the acquisition of the “Vendare GmbH” in 1990 as well as the purchase of the “Top Cup GmbH”, which focuses on Office Coffee Service (vendors for smaller sized companies) as their main area of operations, in 2000.

 The “snack+co GmbH” was founded, in the financial year 2006–07.
 The expansion into middle and east European countries began during the nineties and in 2000, national as well as international participations were centralised under the new founded “café+co International Holding GmbH”.
 Nowadays the network extends up to Moscow.
 Café+co is a 100% subsidiary of the “Raiffeisen-Konzern, which belongs to the “Leipnik-Lundenburger Invest Beteiligungs AG”.
 In 2002 “café+co” became the umbrella brand for the group as a whole.

 The group has 50.000 beverage and snack vending machines in 12 countries, 21.500 of them in Austria.
 In 2010, with more than 1.200 employees it had an annual turnover of 134 million euro.

-Café+co International Holding has 18 subsidiariesn in Austria (Vendare Warenhandelsgesellschaft m.b.H.; Delikomat Betriebsverpflegung GmbH; Top Cup Office Coffee Service Vertriebsges.m.b.H.; snack+co GmbH), Germany (café+co Deutschland GmbH, Regensburg), Czech Republic (Delikomat s.r.o. nápojové automaty, Brno-Modřice), Slovakia (Delikomat Slovensko spol.
+Café+co International Holding has 18 subsidiaries in Austria (Vendare Warenhandelsgesellschaft m.b.H.; Delikomat Betriebsverpflegung GmbH; Top Cup Office Coffee Service Vertriebsges.m.b.H.; snack+co GmbH), Germany (café+co Deutschland GmbH, Regensburg), Czech Republic (Delikomat s.r.o. nápojové automaty, Brno-Modřice), Slovakia (Delikomat Slovensko spol.
 S.r.o., Stupava), Hungary (café+co Ital- és Ételautomata Kft., Alsónémedi), Slovenia (Delikomat d.o.o.
 Maribor, Maribor), Croatia (Delikomat d.o.o., Sesvete-Soblinec), Poland (Delikomat Polska Sp. z o.o., Bielsko-Biala), Bosnia (Delikomat d.o.o.automati za prodaju pica i hrane, Tomislavgrad), Serbia (Delikomat d.o.o., Čačak), Romania (SC café+co Timişoara SRL, Timişoara) and Russia (café+co Rus Zao, Moskau).